Investigating Counterclaims in Causality Extraction from Text: The Countercausal News Corpus

-The tasks on our dataset closely follow the three steps of causality extraction described by \citet{tan2023b} but extended for concausality as described below.
+Our dataset enables the evaluation of the three tasks of \citeauthor{tan2023b}'s causality extraction pipeline, extended to account for countercausality:

-\paragraph{Task 1: Causality Detection} Causality detection is a text classification task: given a natural language text, does it contain procausal information?
-The task can be extended to contain concausality in two ways: (1)~Causality detection can classify between three classes (pro-, con-, or uncausal), or it can (2)~remain a binary classification problem (pro- or concausal as the positive class and uncausal as the negative class).
-The latter has the benefit that, in reality, text spans may contain a mixture of procausal and concausal information and the pro- or concausal class can not be decided for the complete input but must be classified later (during event causality identification) for concrete pairs of events.
-Binary causality detection thus requires datasets where inputs contain only procausal or only concausal information or neither.
+\paragraph{Task~1: Causality Detection} Causality detection is a text classification task: Given a natural language text, does it contain causal information?
+This task can be extended to countercausality by modeling it as \Ni a ternary classification problem (causal, countercausal, or uncausal), or \Nii a binary classification problem with causal and countercausal as the positive class and uncausal as the negative class.
+The latter has the advantage that, in practice, a causal sentence may contain a mixture of causal and countercausal information, and the causal or the countercausal label cannot be determined at the level of the whole sentence but must instead be resolved during causality identification for specific event pairs.

-\paragraph{Task 2: Candidate Causal Pair Extraction} In candidate causal pair extraction, the model is given a natural language text and should output spans of text that are good candidates to be in a cause-effect relation.
-One way to model this can be to model the problem as a sequence tagging problem with BIO tags~\cite{ramshaw:1995} where for each token from the input a class label should be learned if it is the \textbf{b}eginning of the \textbf{c}ause or \textbf{e}ffect span (B-C or B-E), \textbf{i}nside the \textbf{c}ause or \textbf{e}ffect span (I-C or I-E) or \textbf{o}utside of both (O)~\cite{li2021}.
-Since this task only extracts candidate spans that are later classified for their concrete relation, it does not need to be changed to support concausality.
+\paragraph{Task~2: Event Extraction} In event extraction, the model is given a sentence (and the causal class to which it belongs), and the task is to output text spans that are plausible candidates to be in a cause--effect relation.
+This can be modeled as a sequence tagging problem using BIO~tags \cite{ramshaw:1995}, where, for each input token, the model predicts whether it marks the \textbf{b}eginning of a \textbf{c}ause or \textbf{e}ffect span (B-C or B-E), lies \textbf{i}nside a \textbf{c}ause or \textbf{e}ffect span (I-C or I-E), or is \textbf{o}utside both~(O) \cite{li2021}.
+Since this task only extracts candidate events that are subsequently classified with respect to their specific relation, it does not need to be modified to support countercausality.